 - Heat the cinnamon, cloves, and anise first to release their flavor and aroma.

 - Don’t slice the sweet potatoes too thinly.
-Strive for 1/2 inch thickness
+Strive for ½ inch thickness.
+Finished sweet potatoes should be fork tender

 - If you don’t have access to piloncillo (it’s worth the time if you can find it) use brown sugar vs. white as the brown version has some bitterness and more complex flavor with the molasses presence.